-9. Society Was More Tolerant Back Then.
+2. Society Was More Tolerant in Pre-Colonial Philippines

-While it could be said that our modern society is one of the most tolerant in the world, we owe our open-mindedness not to the Americans and certainly not to the Spanish, but to the pre-colonial Filipinos.
+While it could be said that our modern society is one of the most tolerant in the world, we owe our open-mindedness not to the Americans and certainly not to the Spanish but to the pre-colonial Filipinos.

-Sexuality was not as suppressed, and no premium was given to virginity before marriage.
+Sexuality was not as suppressed, and no premium was given to virginity before the marriage.
 Although polygamy was practiced, men were expected to do so only if they could support and love each of their wives equally.

-7. We Were Self-Sufficient.
+4. We Were Self-Sufficient

 In terms of food, our forefathers did not suffer from any lack thereof.
 Blessed with such a resource-rich country, they had enough for themselves and their families.

 What’s more, they already had an advanced concept of agrarian equity.
 Men and women equally worked in the fields, and anyone could till public lands free of charge.
-Also, since they had little-to-no concept of exploitation for profit, our ancestors generally took care of the environment well.
+Also, since they had a little-to-no concept of exploitation for profit, our ancestors generally took care of the environment well.

-Such was the abundance of foodstuffs that Miguel Lopez de Legaspi, the most-successful Spanish colonizer of the islands, was said to have reported the “abundance of rice, fowls, and wine, as well as great numbers of buffaloes, deer, wild boar and goats” when he first arrived in Luzon.
+Such was the abundance of foodstuffs that Miguel Lopez de Legaspi, the most-successful Spanish colonizer of the islands, was said to have reported the “abundance of rice, fowls, and wine, as well as great numbers of buffaloes, deer, wild boar, and goats” when he first arrived in Luzon.

-6. We Had Smoother Foreign Relations.
+6. We Had Smoother Foreign Relations

 We’ve all been taught that before the Spanish galleon trade, the pre-colonial Filipinos had already established trading and diplomatic relations with countries as far away as the Middle East.